snkk1210/cvfl/README.md

 ## Usage

-Select a Certificate, Private key, and Intermediate Cert, and press "Execute".
+Select a Certificate, Private key, and Inter Cert, and press "Execute".
 If the expiration date is displayed, the integrity of the certificate is maintained.